how to measure sleep duration: test_duration_w_date_and_time¶

 I remove the unittest.skip decorator from

-then change the call in the assertion to a different function
+test_duration_w_date_and_timethen change the call in the assertion to a different function

-def test_duration_w_date_and_time(self): sleep_time = random_timestamp_a() wake_time = random_timestamp_a() while wake_time < sleep_time: self.assertWakeTimeEarlier( wake_time=wake_time, sleep_time=sleep_time ) wake_time = random_timestamp_a() else: self.assertEqual( sleep_duration.duration_a( sleep_time=sleep_time, wake_time=wake_time ), self.get_difference( wake_time=wake_time, sleep_time=sleep_time ) )
+def test_duration_w_date_and_time(self): sleep_time = random_timestamp_a() wake_time = random_timestamp_a() while wake_time < sleep_time: self.assertWakeTimeEarlier( wake_time=wake_time, sleep_time=sleep_time ) wake_time = random_timestamp_a() else: self.assertEqual( src.sleep_duration.duration_a( sleep_time=sleep_time, wake_time=wake_time ), self.get_difference( wake_time=wake_time, sleep_time=sleep_time ) )

-AttributeError: module 'sleep_duration' has no attribute 'duration_a'...
+AttributeError: module 'src.sleep_duration' has no attribute 'duration_a'...

 I make a copy of the

-block to return Nonedef duration_a(wake_time=None, sleep_time=None): if wake_time < sleep_time: raise ValueError( f'wake_time: "{wake_time}"' ' is earlier than ' f'sleep_time: "{sleep_time}"' ) else: return None
+durationfunction insleep_duration.pyand change the name toduration_ato keep the working solution while I try a new one.
+I change theelseblock to return Nonedef duration_a(wake_time=None, sleep_time=None): if wake_time < sleep_time: raise ValueError( f'wake_time: "{wake_time}"' ' is earlier than ' f'sleep_time: "{sleep_time}"' ) else: return None

-and the terminal shows ValueError
+the terminal shows ValueError

 ValueError: invalid literal for int() with base 10: '1999/12/31 22'